François Pinault

-François Pinault (born 21 August 1936) is a French billionaire businessman, founder of the luxury group Kering and the investment holding company Artémis.
+François Pinault (born 21 August 1936) is a French billionaire businessman, co-founder of the luxury group Kering and the investment holding company Artémis.

-Pinault started his business in the timber industry in the early 1960s.
+The business in the timber industry in the early 1960s.
 Taken public in 1988, his company invested in specialty store chains and changed its name to Pinault-Printemps-Redoute (PPR).
 By the end of 1999, PPR shifted towards luxury and fashion.
 In 2003, he passed on the management of his companies to his elder son François-Henri to follow his passion for contemporary art.

 Early life

 François Pinault was born on 21 August 1936 in Les Champs-Géraux, a commune in the north of Brittany in the west of France.
 His father was a timber trader.

 Pinault grew up in the rural French countryside, beginning his career working for his family's timber business.
 He dropped out of school at the age of 16 from the College Saint-Martin in Rennes.
 In 1956, he enlisted in the military during the Algerian war.
 Afterwards, he returned to the family business, which he sold following his father's death.